-While energy and commodity prices were the key driver of inflation during the first half of 2022, price pressures have become increasingly broad-based and in many economies lifted inflation to the highest rate in several decades.
+While energy and commodity prices were the key driver of inflation during the first half of 2022, price pressures subsequently became increasingly broad-based and in many economies lifted inflation to the highest rate in several decades.
+Although price pressure from energy has eased recently, the still high level of core inflation indicates that companies are passing on higher prices to customers.
 To the extent that demand continues to meet supply-side shortages, some goods and services may experience further price increases, contributing to high inflation figures and possibly persistently higher inflation expectations.